Mohabbat Jaye Bhar Mein

 Mohabbat Jaye Bhar Mein is a Pakistani drama television series produced by Momina Duraid.
-Written by Fasih Bari Khan, it tells the story of a flat system where scandals are born galore.
+Written by Fasih Bari Khan and directed by Mazhar Moin, it tells the story of a flat system where scandals are born galore.
 It premiered on Hum TV on 2 September 2012 and last aired on 27 January 2013.

 Plot

 Mohabbat Jaye Bhar Mein is a story that focuses on characters from the middle-class area of Karachi who live in the same apartment building.

 It mainly focuses on two females, Shagufta and Neeli.
 Neeli is a high school girl who loves to live in a fantasy world.
-Trying to break out of the struggles of a low-income family, Neeli tries to date boys that have money so they can buy her things and take her out to fancy restaurants.
+Trying to break out of the struggles of a low-income family, Neeli tries to date boys who have money so they can buy her things and take her out to fancy restaurants.
 Neeli's mother delivers a child every year.
 Due to many children in a low-income family, and the lack of attention for each child, none of the siblings get along.
 Since Neeli's parents cannot afford to buy them the nicer things in life, Neeli and her sister escape to Shagufta's house to borrow make-up, jewellery, and clothes.

 Shagufta is an attractive woman, admired by many men who want to be romantically involved with her.
 She is unmarried, and although she does not physically go to work, she makes her income from owning partial shares of a nearby shop.
 Shagufta has a mother who is mentally insane and a brother affected by Down Syndrome.
 Her neighbours misunderstand Shagufta and look down on her for being single, having a crazy mother and going out late at night (usually to meet men).
-Jealous of Shagufta's good looks, many neighbours, including Neeli's mother, think that Shagufta is a whore but deep down inside, Shagufta is a very caring woman and has a heart of gold, going above and beyond to help someone in need.
+Jealous of Shagufta's good looks, many neighbours, including Neeli's mother, think that Shagufta is a whore, but deep down inside, Shagufta is a very caring woman and has a heart of gold, going above and beyond to help someone in need.

-Shagufta falls in love with a cable technician that works in the apartments named Nasser, and she wants to marry him.
+Shagufta falls in love with a cable technician who works in the apartments named Nasser, and she wants to marry him.
 Nasser is promiscuous and eventually falls for Neeli, whom he sees dancing at a friend's wedding.

 When Shagufta and Neeli argue, Neeli decides to hurt Shagufta by starting an affair with Nasser.

 Other characters in the story, such as Neeli's dad, Basharat, and older brother, are also madly in love with Shagufta.

 Mohabbat Jaye Bhar Mein has many comedic scenes, but it is a far deeper drama, showing the viewers the internal pain and suffering of the many characters.